-Historically Yours: Mickey Mouse is born
+HISTORICALLY YOURS: Mickey Mouse is born

 As with most businesses, Disney felt the pinch of World War II.
 Again, he survived and continued to expand as new technology came along.
 One of his biggest ventures was theme parks which, as everyone knows, is still going strong even after his death in 1966.

 Elizabeth Davis was born and raised in Cooper County, Missouri, and has written HISTORICALLY YOURS for the Boonville Daily News for over ten years.
-She has covered the Civil War, US history, and Cooper County history.
+She has covered the War Between the States, US history, and Cooper County history.
+In celebration of Missouri’s upcoming Bicentennial, she has syndicated her column statewide and encourages readers all over the Show Me State to submit topic suggestions for future columns to HistoricallyYours.davis@gmail.com.